Should You Hire an Architect or a Designer?

-I’m not technically an Architect, however, I have studied architectural history, theory, design and process through my Fine Arts and Interior Design degrees, on the job training, and yearly continuing education courses.
+I’m not technically an Architect, however, I have studied architectural history, theory, design and construction through my Fine Arts and Interior Design degrees, on the job training, and yearly continuing education courses.
 I have been nationally tested for Interior Design, through the NCIDQ, and will soon be nationally tested to become a Certified Building Designer.
-I have been drafting for construction for over 10 years, and designing full houses for over 6 years.
+I have been drafting for construction for over 10 years, and designing full houses for over 7 years.
 See all about me here.

 As Defined by The American Institute of Building Design

-A Building Designer is first and foremost a professional familiar with all facets of the building trade, whose plans and designs represent the particular needs, style and budget of the client.
+A Building Designer is, first and foremost, a professional familiar with all facets of the building trade, whose plans and designs represent the particular needs, style and budget of the client.
 A Building Designer may offer a complete array of professional services to you as the client and may consist of:

 - Residential Design, both single and multi-family, and commercial structures as permitted by the architectural statutes of each state.

 - Conferring with you to ascertain type, size, and ultimate usage of the structure during the initial planning stage.

 - Approaching any design problem based on the practical, functional and economical solutions that will best fulfill your requirements, while translating these factors into a concept that is both aesthetic and utilitarian.